 Have you completed the pre-professional and liberal studies requirements?
 Then you are eligible to apply for our Bachelor of Science in Nursing program.
-Follow the three steps below to apply.
+Follow the steps below to apply.

 Step 1: Apply to Northern Arizona University Accordion Closed

 Step 2: Apply to the School of Nursing Accordion Closed

 Kaplan Deadline: March 15th

 - You must have a minimum GPA of 3.0 in prerequisite courses.

 - You must have successfully completed all prerequisite courses with a “C” or higher, or have the courses in progress in the semester you are applying.

 - Complete and submit the following for Nursing Admissions: